 The Falmouth Memorial Library had its beginnings in a home the Library purchased in 1951.
 As the demand for services and space increased, the Library constructed an addition with a meeting room and additional children and adult areas in 1995.
 Since the expansion in 1995, there has been a 238% increase in circulation, putting a growing strain on the already tight space.
 There have been a number of false starts to expand the building over the last ten years.
 We began working with the library in 2013 on an expansion that will support the needs of the library today and into the future.
-Working closely with the building committee, library staff, town administrators, and the community, SSA has developed a plan that will expand the library from its current 10,780 SF to 18,720 SF.
+Working closely with the building committee, library staff, town administrators, and the community, SSA developed a plan that expands the library from its current 10,780 SF to 18,720 SF.

 Client | Falmouth Memorial Library